ddpbsd/ossec-documentation/configuration/agent_conf.rst

    ..
 XXX link to ossec.conf profile options

-   A `profile` is a group of similar agents that can agent can subscribe to in its `ossec.conf`.
+   A `config-profile`_ is a group of similar agents that can agent can subscribe to in its `ossec.conf`.

    .. code-block:: xml